cristinakity/RetroBirthday/README.md

 ## Overview

 RetroBirthDay is a web application that allows users to input their birth date and receive information about retro games that were released on that date.
-The application is built using a Flask backend with a MongoDB database and a Vue.js frontend.
+The application is built using a FastAPI backend with a MongoDB database and a Vue.js frontend.

 ## Project Structure

 The project is organized into the following main directories:

 - **.devcontainer**: Contains configuration files for the development container, including the Dockerfile and devcontainer.json.
-- **backend**: Contains the Flask backend application, including the main application file, controllers, models, views, and requirements.
+- **backend**: Contains the FastAPI backend application, including the main application file, controllers, models, views, and requirements.
 - **frontend**: Contains the Vue.js frontend application, including the main HTML file, Vue components, and package configuration.
 - **.gitignore**: Specifies files and directories to be ignored by Git.
 - **README.md**: This file provides an overview and setup instructions for the project.